t-DPT Degree Requirements

 PTP 732 - Pediatric Examination and Intervention in Practice.

-PTP 792 - Management in Physical Therapy Practice.
+PTP 891 - Post-Professional Management in PT Practice.

 Courses in the post-professional program are intended to be taken in a prescribed sequence.
-The learning plan developed for each student based on their transcripts and PTET report is not just a series of courses but instead a professional program in which appropriate sequence is important to assure intended educational outcomes.
+The curriculum is not just a series of courses but instead a professional program in which appropriate sequence is important to assure intended educational outcomes.

-Transfer of courses taken within five years prior to admission to the t-DPT program for a total of up to 12 credits remains the prerogative of the Physical Therapy faculty .
+Transfer of courses taken within five years prior to admission to the t-DPT program for a total of up to 6 credits (12 credits for UM-Flint MPT graduates) remains the prerogative of the Physical Therapy faculty .